Dear Aunt Vadge,

 Learning about your body takes time

 Your job, sweet miss, is to learn how to get yourself off.
 This needs to happen by yourself.
-Pick a moment when you feel a little dirty and give yourself some privacy and play around to see what feels good – soft, firm, fast, slow, medium, a combination; do you prefer silky knickers and a pillow, or a dildo, or a small vibrator, or nipple-play, or what?
+Pick a moment when you feel a little suacy and give yourself some privacy and play around to see what feels good – soft, firm, fast, slow, medium, a combination; do you prefer silky knickers and a pillow, or a dildo, or a small vibrator, or nipple-play, or what?

-This self-love exercise aims to find out what you like so that when your lover touches you, you have something to say on the matter.
+There is no magic formula, so you need to start the process of finding your own.
+This self-love exercise aims to discover what you like, so that when your lover touches you, you have something to say about it.
+Hopefully, a moan of pleasure!

 With much kindness and best wishes,